blackflux/robo-config/README.md

 Contains a definition file `$$VAR$$.json` for every global variable `$$VAR$$`.
 Each file contains the following entries:

 - `description`: Short description of what is expected for this variable.
-- `details`: Longer description of what is expected and high level "why".
+- `details`: Array containing longer description of what is expected and high level "why".
+Each line corresponds to a new line in markdown.
 - `type`: The expected variable type.

 ### docDir